You ain't seen nothing, and yet: Future biochemical concentrations can be predicted with surprisingly high accuracy

-The second of Eqs.~\eqref{eq:superpoisson} says that, as long as $a>1$, so that there's a strong positive correlation between the early rate of change of the concentration and the eventual saturation, the uncertainty is {\em better than Poisson} by a factor of $a^2$.
-For $a\sim1.8$ as in Fig.~\ref{fig:drosophilla example}(c), this corresponds to about 70\% accuracy improvement--- quite a substantial improvement.
-Thus, while accuracy still scales as $1/N$, a MAP sensor can {\em predict} concentration (and hence position in the embryo) with a super-Poisson accuracy, well before the steady state concentration is reached.
-For this, one only requires that the expected concentration profiles are designed in a way so that subtle differences in $c_\infty$ manifest in large changes in the statistics of binding events early in the estimation process.
+The second of Eqs.~\eqref{eq:superpoisson} says that, as long as $a>1$, so that there is a strong positive correlation between the early rate of change of the concentration and the eventual saturation, the uncertainty is {\em better than Poisson} by a factor of $a^2$.
+For $a\sim1.8$ as in Fig.~\ref{fig:drosophilla example}(c), this corresponds to about a 70\% accuracy improvement--- quite a substantial improvement.

+Thus, with this MAP algorithm, the concentration (and hence the position in the embryo) can be \emph{predicted} before steady-state concentration is reached.
+The accuracy of this prediction still scales as $1/N$, but our specific class of allowed profiles produces a prefactor that can be smaller than the standard Poisson value.
+More generally, this \emph{super-Poisson} accuracy will be seen whenever the expected concentration profiles are designed in a way so that subtle differences in $c_\infty$ manifest in large changes in the statistics of binding events early in the estimation process.

 Since morphogen concentrations are spatially structured and interpreted by nuclei to determine their position and consequently their future fate, it is natural to ask how accurately position, and not just the eventual saturating concentration, can be inferred from local measurements.
-To make this exploration more informative, we examine the ratio of position estimation accuracy under the classical ML model versus our MAP framework.
+We thus examine the position estimation accuracy under the classical ML model for constant concentrations versus our MAP framework.
 We take the piece-wise linear saturating profile with $c_\infty=c_\infty(x)$ in Eqs.~(\ref{eq: final variance}, \ref{eq: piecewise profile with a}).
 The actual dependence $c_\infty(x)$ can be a power-law or an exponential, with the details not important for the derivation below, as long as the dependence is smooth and monotonic.
 Under these conditions, Eq.~(\ref{eq: final variance}) becomes:

-where $\uncert_x$ is the uncertainly of the position estimator, and, again, $N = rkc_\infty^a T^2/2$.
+where $\uncert_x$ is the uncertainty of the position estimator, and, again, $N = rkc_\infty^a T^2/2$.
 Recall that the classical constant-concentration estimator has $\uncert_x = \left| \frac{dx}{dc_\infty} \right| ^2 \frac{c^2_\infty(x)}{N(T)}$.
 Thus, the same profile-dependent function of $x$ converts between the concentration error and the positional error in both the MAP and the ML estimators, and the improvement in positional inference in our model mirrors the improvement in concentration prediction.